 Colleen from Souffle Bombay organized a blog event around cookbooks and her favorite cookware.
 She wants us all to celebrate our passion for cooking and the great pairing of Cookbooks & Calphalon.
-I jumped at the chance to join her and contribute my newest book, OATrageous Oatmeals to the giveaway.
+I jumped at the chance to join her and contribute my newest book, OATrageous Oatmeals as one of the giveaways.

 My first cookbook truly changed my life.
 I became vegetarian a few weeks before I got it and knew nothing about cooking.
 This was back in the 80’s when it wasn’t as easy to find quick substitutes or even vegetarian meals on every menu.

 I read The New Moosewood Cookbook like it was fiction, curled up in a chair reading into the middle of the night.
-Prosessed all the how-tos and recipes over and over again until the words diced and simmer were etched into my head.
-I immersed myself into Mollie’s words and all her beautiful illustrations that really made all those new-to-me words become clear.
+I processed all the how-to’s and recipes over and over again until the words ‘diced’ and ‘simmer’ were etched into my head.
+I immersed myself into Mollie’s words, but it was all of her beautiful illustrations that really made all those new words become clear.

 Little by little I got confident enough to try a few recipes.
-And while not everything turned out as planned, all of it got eaten.
-I made soups, stews, casseroles and recipes that were from countries far away from Winston-Salem.
+While not everything turned out as planned – all of it got eaten.
+I made soups, stews, casseroles, and recipes that were from countries far away from Winston (Salem).

 This recipe was also submitted to the Virtual Vegan Linky Potluck which is now happening every week!

-I couldn’t have guessed that that one little copy of Moosewood would turn into a new career later on.
+I couldn’t have guessed that that one little copy of Moosewood would later turn into a new career.
 I never thought I’d have my own cookbook, much less would be starting on my fifth book now.

-I’m sure you all have a story about learning to cook and a favorite book that changed the course of your cooking and eating.
+I’m sure you all have a story about learning to cook, maybe even a favorite book that changed the course of your cooking and eating.
 Please leave me your story in the comments, I’d love to hear them.

-In addition to the giveaway Calphalon wants to recognize #CouplesCooking moments by asking couples to share pictures of the meals they cook on together their Facebook page for a chance to win $1,000 in Calphalon cookware.
-To enter, just share why the dish is unique or special to them and use the hashtag #CouplesCooking now through September 1st.
+In addition to the giveaway, Calphalon wants to recognize #CouplesCooking moments by asking couples to share pictures of the meals they cook together on their Facebook page for a chance to win $1,000 in Calphalon cookware.
+To enter, just share why the dish is unique or special to you and use the hashtag #CouplesCooking – from now until September 1st.

 I wanted to share a recipe from my new cookbook, OATrageous Oatmeals.
 I love this Oat-chata, which is a horchata with an oaty twist.
 It’s great for breakfast or a cooling afternoon drink.
 You can even add a little rum and make it into an evening cocktail!